 Fully automatic order picking

-In order to be able to operate a fully automatic system, a highly qualified technical staff is required.
-Constant monitoring of the systems and immediate reaction in the event of faults are essential.
+In order to operate a fully automatic plant, a highly qualified technical staff is required.
+Constant monitoring of the systems and immediate reaction in case of malfunctions are absolutely necessary.

-Due to the high costs and special article features, the fully automatic picking systems are not very common.
+Due to the high costs, fully automated picking systems are not very common.

-Semi-automatic order picking is often equipped with a conveyor system itself.
-An example of this are the classic dispatch systems.
+An example of this is the classic dispatch systems.
 Automatic or manual carton erectors are used to prepare the cartons.
-The cartons are transported to the individual picking zones via a conveyor system.
-And this is where the various picking systems are used.
-Depending on the storage type, pick-by-scan, pick-by-watch, etc. is Pick-by-Lightused.
+The cartons are transported to the individual picking zones via a conveyor system. the appropriate picking systems: Pick-by-Light, Pick-by-Scan, , Pick-by-Watch, etc. are used.

 We distinguish between:

-Basically, semi-automatic order picking systems are very widespread.
-The costs of hardware and implementation for semi-automatic picking systems are kept within manageable limits.
-The design of the systems is often not too technically demanding, so that highly qualified personnel is not required.
+Semi-automated picking systems are generally widely used.
+The costs of hardware and implementation are kept within manageable limits.
+The design of the systems is not too technically demanding.
 Annual maintenance is usually sufficient for the systems.
-Therefore, the operating costs of the plants are also very balanced.

-The focus of manual order picking systems is always on people.
-The technical equipment is intended to facilitate the picker's work, guide him and signal possible errors.
+In the foreground of manual picking systems is always the human being.
+The technical equipment should make the picker's work easier, guide him and signal possible errors.

-In many warehouses only forklifts or picking trolleys are used.
-In most cases the warehouses are very large and consist of many alleys and corridors.
-Different shelf techniques are also used here (pallets, flow racks, shelving, etc.).
-For this reason, the picking systems also have to be structured differently.
+In many warehouses only forklifts or order picking trolleys are used.
+Different shelving techniques are used here (pallets, flow racks, shelf racks, etc.).
+For this reason, the picking systems must also be set up differently.

-In a picking warehouse, where only pallets are picked, forklift terminals are completely sufficient.
+In a picking warehouse where only pallets are picked, forklift terminals are quite sufficient.
 On the other hand, the small parts and small containers find their place in shelves or flow racks.
-Picking trolleys are better suited for picking.
-In order to use the right picking system, different criteria have to be considered.
-There is no optimal solution for all these tasks.
+Then picking trolleys are more suitable.

 Type of manual picking